netceteragroup/skele/packages/components/README.md

 Determines whether the wrapped component is in or outside the viewport.
 Updates the `inViewport` property of the wrapped component accordingly.
 Invokes `onViewportEnter` and `onViewportLeave` when the component enters or leaves the viewport.
-Note that handling updates of `inViewport` is the preferred way for reacting to visibility changes.
+Note that handling updates of `inViewport` is the preferred way of reacting to visibility changes.

 #### Usage